Tips for collaboration between marketing coordinators and technical staff

 Set a tone for the type of collaboration you need in the proposal process.
 If you see something that could be improved, comment on it.
 If you see value in attending a meeting with a subconsultant, ask to be invited.
 If you need feedback, speak up—and follow up.

-Suzie Lindstrom and LeTeeshia Irvin, marketing coordinators in our Florida region, encourage their marketing colleagues to initiate check-ins and frequent communication throughout the proposal process.
+Suzie Lindstrom, marketing coordinator in our Florida region, encourages her marketing colleagues to initiate check-ins and frequent communication throughout the proposal process.
 “We make sure a kick-off meeting is organized to prepare and guide all of us in the proposal process,” says Suzie.
 “During this meeting, we clarify deadlines and responsibilities for all elements of the proposal, and talk about what we’re going to need from technical staff to put out a successful deliverable.”

 3. Trust what you know.